kataw/kataw/test/__snapshot__/parser/statements/block/gen/x007b_triple/super.md

-✖ 'super' must be followed by an argument list or member access. - start: 11, end: 11 ✖ Dot property must be an identifier - start: 11, end: 11 ✖ The parser expected to find a '}' to match the '{' token here - start: 11, end: 11 ✖ The parser expected to find a '}' to match the '{' token here - start: 11, end: 11 ✖ The parser expected to find a '}' to match the '{' token here - start: 11, end: 11
+✖ 'super' must be followed by an argument list or member access. - start: 11, end: 11 ✖ Dot property must be an identifier - start: 11, end: 11 ✖ The parser expected to find a '}' to match the '{' token here - start: 11, end: 11

 ```